kdfinis/newtifi-web-builder-phase-two/README.md

 ## 📝 License

-This project is proprietary to New Technologies and Investment Funds Institute.
+This project is proprietary to New Technologies & Investment Funds Institute.

 ## 🤝 Support